git-plm/gitplm/README.md

 ## Principles

-- manual operations/tweaks to machine generated files is bad.
+- manual operations/tweaks to machine generated files are bad.
 If changes are made (example a BOM line item add/removed/changed), this needs to be defined declaratively and then this change applied by a program.
 Ideally this mechanism is also idempotent, so we describe where we want to end up, not